 For women who experience infertility or recurrent pregnancy loss, chromosomal abnormalities in an embryo may be a contributing factor.

-As many as 70% of all embryos created are inferior and do not survive the first months of pregnancy.
+As many as 70% of all embryos created naturally are inferior and do not survive the first months of pregnancy.
 Many are unable to successfully implant (after undergoing IVF) due to these abnormalities or specific genetic conditions.

 Preimplantation genetic testing (an advanced embryo biopsy) speaks directly to these significant statistics and is one of the most important breakthroughs in the history of reproductive medicine.